 Hi!
 Do you know that it was not an accident that you found me here?

 I didn’t know what to expect from a coaching session.
 Was it going to be like therapy, and we’d talk forever?
-And ever and ever?

-Would I be truthful with her and tell her my innermost yuck?
 Would she be judgmental of me?

-One summer I was at work and a mother came through the door and said, “Hi Christine, I want you to help my daughter.”
+I was at work and a mother came through the door and said, “Hi Christine, I want you to help my daughter.”

 I assumed she was there for dance so I started asking her age, etc. when the mother cut me off and said, “No, I mean I want you to help her.
 Like save her.”